 So we travelled.
 We became part of the ecosystem of our environment through being close to nature, and learning about the respective cultures, religions and well-being practices of where we were.
 We also donated and supported local charities, aiming to leave every place a little better than how we found it.
-Fueled by this ethos, I have personally donated and invested to over 50 charities, artisans, emerging designers and entrepreneurs, and have invested and co-invested to create a portfolio of disruptive, forward-thinking companies, ones that encourage efficiency by selling through at full price and avoiding waste, all of which can help sustain luxury fashion from diverse sources.
+Fuelled by this ethos, I have personally donated to and invested in over 50 charities, artisans, emerging designers and entrepreneurs, and have invested and co-invested to create a portfolio of disruptive, forward-thinking companies, those that encourage efficiency by selling through at full price and avoiding waste, all of which can help sustain luxury fashion from diverse sources.

-With CoutureLab, a company 100% owned by me, I had the privilege to use the platform as my own laboratory to continue in a non-profit way my passion and promote the importance of the story behind the product, exhibit accessories, clothes and home gifts that go beyond seasons and trends and help more than 288 artisans and emerging designers.
+With CoutureLab, a company 100% owned by me, I had the privilege to use the platform as my own laboratory to continue my passion in a non-profit way, and promote the importance of the story behind the products, exhibits, accessories, clothes and home gifts that went beyond seasons and trends, and help more than 288 artisans and emerging designers.

 Our responsibilities as fashion consumers go beyond this.
-Perhaps we should use our influence to to create less stardom for designers and more equilibrium by uplifting the creative teams supporting their artisans and the people working extensive hours in order to fulfill an individual creative vision.
+Perhaps we should use our influence to create less stardom for designers and more equilibrium by uplifting the creative teams supporting those artisans and the people working extensive hours in order to fulfil an individual creative vision.
 No designer makes a collection by her or himself, so think twice about the people and team who support the designer.
-Make sure it is him and not the people who support the designer.
-The board, investors and CEO should also be held accountable as any major fashion company is a collaboration of many.
+Make sure any criticism is aimed at her or him and not the people who support the designer.
+The board, investors and CEO should also be held accountable, as any major fashion company is a collaboration of many.

 What is conscious consumerism?
 It is certainly a key part of any sustainability narrative.
 Essentially, conscious consumerism focuses on making positive decisions throughout the buying process, with the intention of helping to balance the clear negative impacts that consumerism has on the planet.
 This can include many facets and elements.
 There is no one way to be conscious or sustainable, but rather a variety.
 From supporting ethical businesses and donating to textile research, to minding one's own consumption and demanding transparency and respect for human rights from companies, there are many ways to offset the negative impacts of consumerism.

 Be a conscious consumer and learn the story behind your product.
-Support companies that are making an impact, generating jobs, or small companies and designers that are profitable, or artisans or vintage, or simply rent, or rent your closet.
+Support companies that are making an impact, generating jobs, or small companies and designers that are profitable, or artisans or vintage, or simply rent your clothes, or rent out your closet.